Austin Butler chosen to play Elvis Presley in upcoming biopic

 "Throughout the casting process, it was an honor for me to encounter such a vast array of talent.
 I had heard about Austin Butler from his stand-out role opposite Denzel Washington in 'The Iceman Cometh' on Broadway and through a journey of extensive screen testing and music and performance workshops, I knew unequivocally that I had found someone who could embody the spirit of one of the world's most iconic musical figures," Luhrmann said.

-Butler was in the running alongside Ansel Elgort, Aaron Taylor-Johnson, Miles Teller and Harry Styles.
+According to Entertainment Tonight, rumors had been swirling for a while now that Butler, who also appears alongside Brad Pitt and Leonardo DiCaprio in Quentin Tarantino's upcoming Once Upon a Time in Hollywood, would portray the iconic role of Presley.
+Butler was in the running for the role alongside Ansel Elgort, Aaron Taylor-Johnson, Miles Teller and Harry Styles.

 As a young actor, Butler had several roles on Nickelodeon and Disney Channel, including the "High School Musical" spinoff "Sharpay's Fabulous Adventure."
 He made his Broadway debut in 2018 and will appear in Quentin Tarantino's upcoming "Once Upon a Time in Hollywood," alongside Johnny Depp and Brad Pitt.